asamallab/MCBF/BF_codes/README.md

 <img src="repr_BFs.png">

-If you use the above codes, cite the below reference:
+In case you use the codes or data or catalog herein, please cite the reference given below:

 ## CITATION
 A. Subbaroyan, O.C.
 Martin, A. Samal.
 Minimum complexity drives regulatory logic in Boolean models of living systems.